TMoore89/ENSEKTest/TestResponses.md

 Description:
 The header for the "Contact us" page simply reads "Contact."

-User Story: As a prospective or existing ENSEK customer I would like to be able to correctly identify the page I was browsing from the header so that I may easily navigate the site and not be presented with the wrong information
+User Story: As a prospective or existing customer I would like to be able to correctly identify the page I was browsing from the header so that I may easily navigate the site and not be presented with the wrong information

 Reproduction Steps:
 - Open the homepage